 Action Step In efforts to build literacy skills, build literacy awareness, and increase STEM learning opportunities for our students, the media center will open one day a week through the summer to provide literacy and STEM learning activities.
 The city of Menlo does not have a public library and our media center will work in conjunction with the Summerville library to offer a summer reading STEM learning experience.
+2024 Stem Literacy camp implemented.

 Funding Sources Title I, Part A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 Systems Family and Community Engagement

 Supportive Learning Environment

-Success Criteria for Student and Community attendance rates to summer STEM camp; community feedback
+Method for Monitoring Student and Community attendance rates to summer STEM camp; community feedback

 Implementation

-Success Criteria for Impact on Increased Lexile and RIT scores of students on MAPs and MIlestones
+Method for Monitoring Increased Lexile and RIT scores of students on MAPs and MIlestones

-Student Achievement
+Effectiveness

 Position/Role Responsible Summer school teachers; administration

 Timeline for Implementation Yearly